shon-li/shon-li.github.io/readme.md

 ## Contact

 I would love to see an Email from you.
 It\'s kinda traditional.
-I know...
+I know\...
 My awesome email address is `hi@shon.li`.
 I can send ya the original images if you would like one.